 lel-pgc@ed.ac.uk

-The LELPGC conference will be held at 7 George Square.
-Below are the room details:
+The LELPGC will be held at 7 George Square at the University of Edinburgh.

 Find the location of the conference venue below:

-We appreciate the support of our sponsors to make LELPGC25 possible:
+We appreciate the support of our sponsors to make LELPGC '26 possible:

 Meet the team: